MrakDun-desu/BlockstackerDocs/Rules customization/Garbage-generators.md

 ### Predefined values in your script

 Before activating your script, Blockstacker will set a global variable `Board`, which will hold the information about the board you're generating garbage for.
 On this `Board`, you have access to some information that you need to generate garbage.

-Most importantly, there are `Board.Width` and `Board.Height`.
-These are actual dimensions of the board.
-You will need to use `Board.Width` to decide how wide should the layers you generate be.
+Board is your interface to the board you're currently managing.
+It's a reference to the in-game C# object which has multiple fields and methods that you can use.

+You access fields with the `.` notation.

+Fields available in Blockstacker 0.3:
+- `Board.Width` - width of the board in blocks
+- `Board.Height` - height of the board in blocks
+- `Board.LethalHeight` - height that has been set in the game settings to be lethal.
+Is relevant only for certain topout conditions by itself.
-As an additional size variable, there's `Board.GarbageHeight`.
-It states how many lines of garbage currently are on the board.
+- `Board.GarbageHeight` - height of garbage that is currently on the board.

-You also have access to `Board.Slots`.
-This is the slots of the board, but only up to the height the board had been filled.
-So if you access `Board.Slots.Count`, it will give you the y position of highest block that's currently on board.
-Each of values in `Board.Slots` then has a count of exactly the board width.
-Every value in those lists is a bool, `true` if the slot is occupied by a block, `false` if not.

-If you want to check which is the currently highest column on the board, you access the last line, which can be done by `Board.Slots[Board.Slots.Count - 1]` and check which of those values are true.
-Of course, if slots are empty, this will give you an error (slots always start up empty because there is nothing on the board in the start).
+- `Board.Slots` - list of lists of boolean values.
+Each inner list is one line on the board.
+Each boolean value is true if that slot is filled and false if it is not.

+Note: `Board.Slots` dynamic, so if there are no blocks on the board, the `Slots` field will contain no lines.
-**Note: Indexing in Lua starts from 1, but when accessing objects which are taken from C# context, this isn't the case.
-So instead of indexing `Board.Slots` from 1 to `Slots.Count`, you need to index from 0 to `Slots.Count - 1`.**
+Note: Indexing in Lua starts from 1, but when accessing objects which are taken from C#, this isn't the case.
+So instead of indexing `Board.Slots` from `1` to `Slots.Count`, you need to index from `0` to `Slots.Count - 1`.

-Lastly and most importantly, there is a method `AddGarbageLayer()` on the `Board`.
-You can add garbage to the board by calling this method.
-Method takes two parameters:

-- table of tables of bools.
-Inner tables should all have length of `Board.Width`.
-Each inner table is one line of garbage.
-Every bool inside the inner tables represents if a block should appear on that position or not.
-- boolean value which tells the board whether to connect this layer to previous layer.
-This is important for connected skins, but otherwise has no meaning.
-If you choose to connect layers, they will appear connected when using a connected skin even though you didn't generate them at the same time.
+You access functions with the `:` notation.
+Functions available in Blockstacker 0.3:
+- `Board:AddGarbageLayer(slotsTable, addToLast)` - `slotsTable` is a table of tables of boolean values.
+Each table represents one line of garbage and should be filled with boolean values, true for garbage block and false for no garbage blocks. `addToLast` is a boolean that decides if this garbage layer should be counted as a part of last added layer.
+Important for connected skins.
+Works the same as function in [Garbage generators](Garbage-generators.md).

 ### Generator function